ololx/flappy-vinny/README.md

 ## 🔏 Licensing

-This project is licensed under the MIT license - see the [lisence](LICENSE) document for details.
+This project is unlicensed - see the [lisence](LICENSE) document for details.